 This is a collection of links I've accumulated about the drug Ivermectin and its use against COVID-19.
 This drug is safe, cheap (patent-expired), widely available, FDA approved for many uses, classified by the WHO as "essential medicine", and extremely effective against SARS-CoV-2 and COVID-19, both as prophylaxis and in every stage of the disease.
 Ivermectin has even proven to be effective against cancer.
 One can only speculate as to why the media has not picked up on this but it is becoming increasingly clear that there is big money to be lost if the public finds out.

 Ask your doctor to prescribe Ivermectin.
-If you can’t find a doctor who will prescribe it for you, the animal version is the same drug and has been taken safely by many during this pandemic.
+If you can’t find a doctor who will prescribe it for you, visit the FLCCC “How to get Ivermectin” website.
+If none of that works, the animal version is the same drug and has been taken safely by many during this pandemic.

 This page will be updated as new information comes in.